stevebillings/a/README.md

 1. git checkout 8.0.0
 1. cd detectable/src/main/java/com/synopsys/integration/detectable/detectables/bazel/

-The bazel package contains the code for a Synopsys Detect ["detector"](https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=gettingstarted/terms/detectors.html) (in this case: the [Bazel Detector](https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=packagemgrs/bazel.html)).
-While everything we did was a team effort, I was responsible for the design, developed the initial version of it, and, as of Detect 8.0.0, had done most of the work on this code.
+The bazel package contains the Synopsys Detect code that provided support for Bazel projects (see ["Bazel support"](https://documentation.blackduck.com/bundle/detect/page/packagemgrs/bazel.html).
+While everything we did was a team effort, I was responsible for the design, developed the initial version of it, and, as of Detect 8.0.0, had done the majority of the work on this code.

 #### Background